 - For the Home Energy Professional (HEP) certifications, BPI-recognized CEUs must conform with the Knowledge, Skills, and Abilities (KSAs) in the designated Certification Scheme Handbook.

 - For all other BPI certifications, BPI-recognized CEUs must align with BPI Testing Knowledge Lists and BPI Standards.

 Healthy Home Evaluator (HHE)

-If your prerequisite certification (BA, MFBA, EA, or QCI) lapses, so will your HHE certification.
+If your prerequisite certification (BA, BA-P, MFBA, EA, or QCI) lapses, so will your HHE certification.
 Once you reactivate your prequiresite certification, your HHE certification will automatically reinstate, as long as your HHE certification date has not expired.

 The HHE certification is good for three (3) years.